Race prediction inputs

 Formula Core

-Here t1 is the previous finish in seconds, d1 is previous distance in meters, d2 is target distance in meters, p is the exponent, a is the condition adjustment percentage, and t2 is the rounded target finish in seconds.
-Mile pace uses the same finish time with 1609.344 meters per mile.
+In the formula, t1 is the previous finish in seconds, d1 is the previous distance in meters, d2 is the target distance in meters, p is the exponent, a is the condition adjustment percentage, and t2 is the rounded predicted finish in seconds.
+Mile pace uses 1609.344 meters per mile.

-Split rows divide the target distance into 1 km or 1 mile chunks, then add a partial final row when the target is not an exact multiple of the selected unit.
-A half marathon shown in miles therefore has 13 full-mile rows plus a short final segment.
+Distance presets use meter values, including exact road-race values for the half marathon at 21097.5 meters and the marathon at 42195 meters.
+The split table divides the target distance into 1 km or 1 mile chunks, then adds a final partial row when the target is not an exact multiple of the selected unit.

 Worked Examples:

 5 km to 10 km.
 A 25:00 5 km with the default exponent and no condition adjustment predicts about 52:07 for 10 km.
-That close-distance comparison is easier to trust than projecting the same 5 km to a marathon.
+This is a relatively close projection because both events are common road distances and the endurance gap is moderate.

-10 km to half marathon in warm conditions.
-A 55:30 10 km can produce a neutral half-marathon estimate near two hours.
-Adding a positive condition adjustment for heat or humidity slows the finish and pace together, which can move the target by several minutes.
+10 km to half marathon on a warm day.
+A runner can start with the neutral half-marathon estimate, then add a positive condition adjustment for heat or humidity.
+The finish and pace slow together, and the scenario chart shows whether that adjustment changes the race goal by seconds or by several minutes.

 FAQ:

-No. Kilometer and mile split units change only the checkpoint rows.
-The finish estimate still uses the target distance in meters.
+No. The split unit changes only the checkpoint rows and chart distance labels.
+The finish estimate still uses the selected target distance in meters.

 Glossary: